 Is Nicaragua safe to travel for families?

-Obviously, at the moment, the political situation currently means that Nicaragua isn’t as safe as it used to be though.
+Obviously, at the moment, the political situation currently means that travel in Nicaragua isn’t as safe as it used to be though.

 Before the unrest this year it was a fantastic (and inexpensive) family-friendly holiday destination.
-The country once and still does offer great amenities to those with children.
+The country still offers great amenities to those with children.
 Nappies are readily available all over the country, you can even arrange car seats for car journeys, and, often, children travel and stay for free.
 Even breastfeeding in public is common.

-Much of Nicaragua’s family-based tourism is still intact.
+Family-based tourism in Nicaragua is still safe and mostly intact.
 There are some great hotels to stay at, homestays to enjoy, and a lot of local culture to soak up.
 Not only that but you can watch sea turtles nesting, play around in the surf, and/or visit indigenous peoples.
-It may not be easy to visit but Nicaragua could certainly make for a memorable family trip.

 If you decide to travel to Nicaragua with your family, there are some things you will need first.
 You’ll need:

-- to make sure your children stay away from stray animals because you never know what diseases they may be carrying.
+- Make sure your children stay away from stray animals.

-People DO rent cars and have an incredible time exploring Nicaragua for themselves.
+Driving in Nicaragua is possible and People do rent cars and have an incredible time exploring for themselves.
 Driving is a good way to see what the Pacific Coast and Central Nicaragua has to offer, which generally have better quality roads.
 On the other hand, the road conditions of the Caribbean Coast can be much poorer.

-Make no mistake, driving in a developed country can be an experience.
+Make no mistake, driving in Nicaragua is still an experience.
 You’ll have to deal with all the usual stuff and then some.
-Dodgy rental cars, potholes, drink drivers, lack of signs, animals in the road, no lights on highways; all of these make driving in Nicaragua not very safe.
+Dodgy rental cars, potholes, drink drivers, lack of signs, animals in the road, no lights on highways: all of these make driving in Nicaragua not very safe.